-Many of the Department's live stream events and panel discussions were also made available on Relias as additional training opportunities.
-Many trainings have been placed on hold during the COVID 19 pandemic including things like CIT, ASIST, and Mental Health First Aid.
-However, the county and the suicide prevention collaborative made over 110 virtual training licenses (funded by the Department) available through the Living Works on suicide prevention to the community and other agencies and those were all used.
-It has collaborated in developing the first Central California Suicide Prevention Summit, which provided free training and free Continuing Education Credits to licensed professionals in 2020.
-It has also shared and utilized a number of webinars from Each Mind Matters and California Department of Education for suicide prevention and stigma reduction throughout the past year.

-CLAS Standards: #1, 4, 7, 8

-Guiding Principles: #11

-Cultural Competence Plan Requirements: #1, 2, 3, 5

-- ➤ Goal 5: To collect and analyze accurate and reliable demographic, service-level, and outcome data to help understand and evaluate the impact of services on health equity, cost-effectiveness, and outcomes. - Objective 5a: BHSOC will provide guidance and training on collecting consistent and reliable demographic data on individuals, services delivered, staff areas of specialization, and outcomes.
-Guidance was issued in July of 2019 for PEI services to enhance data collection and outcomes.
-The Rand Corp will conduct an evaluation for 10 of the county's 17 PEI programs.
-The Rand Corp is also developing a PEI database for the County for all programs that do not utilize the EHR to input data into this system and will develop a supporting data submission training. - Objective 5b: BHSOC will utilize data to provide objective and consistent evaluation and feedback to leadership, staff, individuals, and families regarding timely access, individuals served, types of services, and program impact and outcomes to best support and continually strengthen the unique needs of each cultural community.
-In FY 2019/20 DBH contracted with Rand Corp for evaluation of PEI programs (many which have a culturally specific focus).
-DBH is working with Third Sector as part of the statewide evaluation of Full-Service Partnerships.
+- Many of the DBH live stream events and panel discussions have been made available on Relias as additional training opportunities.
+Many trainings were placed on hold during the COVID 19 pandemic, including CIT, ASIST, and Mental Health First Aid.
+At this time, DBH has updated the list of trainers and trainings topics to meet the need and current interest. - DBH collaborated in developing the second Central California Suicide Prevention Summit, which provided free training and free Continuing Education Credits to licensed professionals in 2021.
+It also shared and utilized a number of webinars from Each Mind Matters and California Department of Education for suicide prevention and stigma reduction throughout the past year. - Relevant Standards - CLAS Standards: #1, 4, 7, 8 Guiding Principles: #11 - Cultural Competence Plan Requirements: #1, 2, 3, 5 - Goal 5: To collect and analyze accurate and reliable demographic, service-level, and outcome data to help understand and evaluate the impact of services on health equity, cost-effectiveness, and outcomes. - Objective 5a: BHSOC will provide guidance and training on collecting consistent and reliable demographic data on individuals, services delivered, staff areas of specialization, and outcomes. - The Rand Corp completed an evaluation for 10 of Fresno County's 17 MHSA PEI programs.
+The Rand Corp is developing a database for all programs that do not utilize the EHR to input data into a PEI system.
+They will also develop a training for the database to ensure proper data entry and submission. - Objective 5b: BHSOC will utilize data to provide objective and consistent evaluation and feedback to leadership, staff, individuals, and families regarding timely access, individuals served, types of services, and program impact and outcomes to best support and continually strengthen the unique needs of each cultural community. - In FY 2019/20, DBH contracted with the Rand Corp for evaluation of PEI programs (many of which have a culturally specific focus).
+The evaluation was completed in FY 2021/22 and the results were submitted as part of the County's PEI-Three Year Evaluation Report (May 2022). - DBH completed its work with Third Sector as part of the statewide evaluation of Full-Service Partnerships.
 Fresno County is one of few counties to have population specific FSPs (such as for justice involved persons, or Southeast Asian populations). - Objective 5c: BHSOC will identify strategies for assessing and measuring improved outcomes as a result of the evidence-based, promising and community-defined practices used to deliver effective services.
-The newly approved CRDP Evolutions which funds three CRDPs will also be accompanied by an independent third-party evaluator to help evaluate the three community defined practice programs. - Objective 5d: BHSOC will identify instruments that measure individual and family outcomes, to help demonstrate improved outcomes as a result of services delivered. - Objective 5e: Data will be collected and analyzed on an ongoing basis and periodically reviewed by the BHSOC Leadership Team, management teams, Cultural Humility Committee, Quality Improvement Committee, BHSOC staff, individuals, and family members to identify opportunities to continually improve access, quality, cost-effectiveness, and service outcomes.
+The newly approved CRDP Evolutions which funds three CRDPs will also be accompanied by an independent third-party evaluator to help evaluate the three community defined practice programs.

+- Objective 5d: BHSOC will identify instruments that measure individual and family outcomes, to help demonstrate improved outcomes as a result of services delivered. - Objective 5e: Data will be collected and analyzed on an ongoing basis and periodically reviewed by the BHSOC Leadership Team, management teams, DEI Committee, Quality Improvement Committee, BHSOC staff, individuals, and family members to identify opportunities to continually improve access, quality, cost-effectiveness, and service outcomes. - Relevant Standards

-o CLAS Standards: # 1, 2, 10, 11, 12, 14, 15
+0 CLAS Standards: # 1, 2, 10, 11, 12, 14, 15

-o Guiding Principles: # 1 through 11
+0 Guiding Principles: #1 through 11

-o Cultural Competence Plan Requirements: #1, 2, 3, 4, 5, 7, 8
+0 Cultural Competence Plan Requirements: # 1, 2, 3, 4, 5, 7, 8